Focus: Gun Fighting & Versatility

 Infantry should be geared towards handling any situation, environment, or opponent thrown at them.
 This can often be achieved by the gear that they use and having secondary equipment available to make you more versatile when the need arises

-Grenades/Explosives: High damage, throw and forget style equipment (like frags, claymores, and timed explosives) are preferred for most Infantry.
+Grenades/Explosives: High-damage, throw-and-forget style equipment (like frags, claymores, and timed explosives) are preferred for most Infantry.
 They provide fast and effective relief for those "oh no" moments, while also being able to handle offensive and defensive tactics without the need to change out gear.
 Disorientating style grenades can also be a highly effective weapon, just remember to keep it simple as your goal is to supplement your gun fighting, not to put on a show.

-Armor: In games that allow editing armor, it is recommended to start with a medium weight or 50/50 (armor/speed) set up and adjust for your play style.
+Armor: In games that allow editing armor, it is recommended to start with a medium weight or 50/50 (armor/speed) setup and adjust for your play style.
 Remember, bulking up on armor is not the best solution if you are getting shot a lot as an infantry class player, but not being able to take any damage will also hurt your effectiveness.
 Balance is the key.

 Class Use - Communication

 Infantry players are great communicators as they often sit in high combat areas, but at a decent distance to see what is happening.
 While communication will not necessarily make or break an infantry class player, the proper use of it can make a huge difference on a team.
-Making call-outs of opponent locations is beneficial to both your teammates and you as it tells light infantry where to head while flanking and informs your heavy infantry were to provide covering fire during engagements if their vision point is not the best.
+Making call-outs of opponent locations is beneficial to both your teammates and you as it tells light infantry where to head while flanking and informs your heavy infantry where to provide covering fire during engagements if their vision point is not the best.
 Not to mention that calling out when you get eliminated and what caused it (such as a big opponent push) can vastly help your teammates from getting blindsided by someone or wasting a flanking run just to find an empty room that they thought you had opponents pinned in.
 Remember, you are the front-line unit and are very often the first to know what is happening, do not be the only one to know.

 Class Use - Close Quarters

 Infantry are highly effective at all ranges if they have a standard setup.
 The main problem with close quarters is the lack of time and room to adapt and use their versatility to its fullest.
 This is where it is often best to improvise before having to react to a given situation.
 Do not be afraid to pop the close-range grenades off or play a little more defensive to get the advantage over an opponent.
 The main thing to watch out for is opponents using light infantry or recon-based setups as these players will be in their home field and can unleash a deadly number of close-range weapons against you.
-However, many light infantry and recon units are overconfident in their abilities to dominate infantry at close range and will underestimate your abilities, forcing them to chase you and becoming overly aggressive towards you is a great way to move the odds in your favor.
+However, many light infantry and recon units are overconfident in their abilities to dominate infantry at close range and will underestimate your abilities, forcing them to chase you and becoming overly aggressive toward you is a great way to move the odds in your favor.

 Class Use - Medium Range

 Medium range is truly the home of the infantry player base.
 This is where no class should be able to consistently defeat you and where any objective is achievable.
-Your weapons can extend your range or shorten it as needed but generally, an infantry’s primary weapon and playstyle are geared towards the medium ranged gunfights.
+Your weapons can extend your range or shorten it as needed but generally, an infantry’s primary weapon and playstyle are geared towards medium-ranged gunfights.
 This range is where other classes are going to try and outthink you or simply avoid you until they can get themselves into an advantage.
 Beware of light infantry flanks and heavy infantry trying to get an advantage over you with teamwork and fire support.
 Also, never be overaggressive, while you should dominate this range, the idea of running over everyone else and avoiding tactics will turn things against you faster than you can adjust.

 Class Use - Long Range

 While most Infantry can handle longer-ranged gunfights without a problem, the ability to adapt and change will aid the infantry with any shortcomings.
-Most infantry player weapons and gear can handle long-range quite well, but due to your close-range skills, never be afraid to push up a little bit before starting an engagement.
-Also, watch out for heavy infantry utilizing their long-range firepower on you could as they could just be using their range to their advantage or just as likely using it to distract you from their teammate behind you.
+Most infantry player weapons and gear can handle long-range engagements quite well, but due to your close-range skills, never be afraid to push up a little bit before starting an engagement.
+Also, watch out for heavy infantry utilizing their long-range firepower on you as they could just be using their range to their advantage or just as likely using it to distract you from their teammate behind you.